AJ-Carp/Company-Funds-and-Layoffs-Project/README.md

 <img width="101" alt="Screenshot 2025-01-08 at 1 53 41 PM" src="https://github.com/user-attachments/assets/44043732-09c5-428e-8794-9fbcd8d9955e" />

+Here's a breakdown:
+- Media contains 65 companies and altogether raised
+-

 ### 4. Did this leading company have significantly higher or lower amount of layoffs then other companies?